-We also stress that this guidelines may be adjusted whenever necessary in view to include further contributions from the Audit Authority.
+We also stress that these guidelines may be adjusted whenever necessary to include further contributions from the Audit Authority.
 These guidelines entered into force on 18 March 2020 and will remain in force until the normal functioning of the institutions is resumed by an official Portuguese Government announcement.

 Download the latest publication by Norte Regional Coordination and Development Commission about the participation of Norte region of Portugal in Interreg Europe below.